Spider IdentifierAustralia

 • Wolf spiderMay overlap because of same region, similar size, similar colour.
 For this spider, check: Check behaviour first: running on the ground without a web points toward ground-hunting spiders.
 For the other possibility, check: Check whether it was running on the ground rather than waiting in a web.

-• Tube-dwelling spiderMay overlap because of same region, similar size, similar colour.
+• Giant bark jumping spiderMay overlap because of same region, similar size, similar colour.
 For this spider, check: Check behaviour first: running on the ground without a web points toward ground-hunting spiders.
-For the other possibility, check: Look for a tube-like retreat with signal threads rather than a broad orb web or open burrow.
+For the other possibility, check: Check for the jumping-spider stance, short stalking movements and bark or wall setting.
+Compare with generic jumping spiders, peacock spiders and tiny wall spiders if the photo is unclear.

 Common comparisons